apache/metron/metron-interface/metron-alerts/README.md

 ### `source.type.field`

-The source type format used.
+The source type field name used in the real-time store.
 Defaults to `source:type`.

+### `threat.triage.score.field`

+The threat triage score field name used in the real-time store.
+Defaults to `threat:triage:score`.

 ## Usage